Core

 add_state(s, **attr)[source]

-Add a state to the chain :type s: :param s: State to add :type attr: :param attr: Any other arguments
+Add a state to the chain. :type s: :param s: State to add. :type attr: :param attr: Any other attributes.

 add_states_from(states, **attr)[source]